Ten ways to help someone with anxiety

-If your friend often struggles to sleep, worries a lot, or is easily overwhelmed, they might have anxiety.
+If someone you know often struggles to sleep, worries a lot, or is easily overwhelmed, they might have anxiety.
 Anxiety is common and can affect people of all ages.
 It can be hard to know how to help someone with a mental health condition.
-Here are some things your friend probably wishes they could tell you about their anxiety, and how you can help.
+Here are some things they probably wish they could tell you about their anxiety, and how you can help.

 1. Understand that anxiety can be hard to control

-Your friend may be struggling to control their anxiety as sometimes it can appear without an obvious reason.
 Being anxious can be exhausting and can make it hard for people to focus on anything other than how they’re feeling.
 People with anxiety can have physical and mental symptoms which can make daily life a challenge.
-So, understanding this can help you offer your friend the support they need.
+So, understanding this can help you to offer the support they may need.

 2. Support them with social situations